njtierney/validateHOT/README.md

 bound of `interpolate.levels`.
 In our case, we had 7 levels that range from 10 to 70.

-Next, we define the column index of the linear coded variable (`lin.p`) and specify the `coding` we talked about above.
+Next, we define the column index of the linear coded variable (`lin.p`).
 Again, we are running a *CBC* specified by the `method` argument.
-This time, we would like to keep some of the variables in the data frame, which we specify in `varskeep`.
+This time, we would like to keep some of the variables in the data frame, which we specify by using the `varskeep` argument.
 We only keep one further variable, however, you can specify as many as you want.
 This could be relevant if you would like to display results per group.
 Finally, we define the actual choice (`choice`) in the holdout/validation task and we are all set.

 ``` r
 CBC <- createHOT(